Souper-Heroes/souper-app-frontend/README.md

 # souper-app-frontend
 This is the frontend for the Souper Heroes Food Waste Reduction app.

 The app aims to provide ESG benefits to users by helping them minimize their food wastage.

-Built using React, incorporating Firebase authentication and Redux state management.
+Built using React using the Material UI framework, incorporating Firebase authentication and Redux state management.

 ## Factsheet